mdvanes/grunt-kot2js/README.md

         dev: {
             src: 'templates/*.html', // Input path.
 Location of the HTML Knockout Templates.
 Expect template files to have the .html extension
             dest: 'templates.js',    // Output path
             namespace: 'foo'         // Optional.
 The variable to which the string array will be assigned.
-Default value is "window.koTemplates"
+Default value is "window.koTemplates" This has to be a global variable.
         }
     }
 });